emerconnelly/react-go-tutorial/README.md

 # about

-A simple CRUD todo app using Go backend & React frontend.
+A simple CRUD todo list app using Go, React, and MongoDB.

 Tutorial author: <https://github.com/burakorkmez/react-go-tutorial>